-However, only those who are covered by a qualifying high-deductible health plan (HDHP) are eligible to make or accept contributions to their HSA.
-Some additional contribution limitations are: you must not be enrolled in Medicare and you must not be claimed as a tax dependent on someone else’s tax return.
+You can contribute only in calendar years in which you are covered only by a HSA-eligible high-deductible health plan (HDHP) and are not claimed as a tax dependent on someone else’s tax return.
 There are other more rare limitations, consult with a tax professional if you have more questions.

 - You are on a High Deductible Health Plan (HDHP)